HSBC Securities slashes price target on GE HealthCare Technologies Inc [GEHC] – find out why.

-GE HealthCare Technologies Inc [NASDAQ: GEHC] closed the trading session at $91.28.
-The company report on February 28, 2024 at 8:00 AM that GE HealthCare Showcases Precision Care with Launch of Elevated LOGIQ Ultrasound System Portfolio at European Congress of Radiology 2024.
+GE HealthCare Technologies Inc [NASDAQ: GEHC] stock went on a downward path that fall over -0.47% on Thursday, amounting to a one-week price increase of more than 1.51%.
+The company report on March 7, 2024 at 9:00 AM that GE HealthCare to Spotlight Industry-Leading AI-Enabled Portfolio and Digital Solutions at HIMSS 2024.

-LOGIQ E10 Series and LOGIQ Fortis include new features and AI-based tools to advance imaging capabilities for high-quality assessments; new “LOGIQ AppAPI” enables third-party applications to extend capabilities, including PIUR IMAGING “PIUR tUS inside” 3D imaging solution for thyroid examination.
+Booth (#2500) will showcase AI-enabled innovations and digital solutions that enhance clinical decision making and provide personalized patient care.

 Sponsored

-Introducing LOGIQ Totus, a multi-purpose, versatile ultrasound solution designed for full-body imaging in a variety of clinical environments.
+GE HealthCare (Nasdaq: GEHC) will showcase its industry-leading portfolio of artificial intelligence (AI)-enabled medical devices and digital solutions in Booth 2500 at the Health Information and Management Systems Society (HIMSS) Global Health Conference and Exhibition in Orlando, FL from March 11-15, 2024.

-The stocks have a year to date performance of 18.05 percent and weekly performance of 4.15 percent.
-The stock has been moved at 29.51 percent over the last six months.
-The stock has performed 23.35 percent around the most recent 30 days and changed 33.98 percent over the most recent 3-months.
+Over the last 12 months, GEHC stock rose by 21.52%.
+The one-year GE HealthCare Technologies Inc stock forecast points to a potential downside of -1.46.
+The average equity rating for GEHC stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 3.12M shares, GEHC reached to a volume of 6141608 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $42.19 billion, with 455.34 million shares outstanding and 407.44 million shares in the current float.
+Compared to the average trading volume of 3.22M shares, GEHC stock reached a trading volume of 2987370 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 HSBC Securities have made an estimate for GE HealthCare Technologies Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 15, 2024.
 While these analysts kept the previous recommendation, UBS raised their target price from $66 to $88.
 The new note on the price target was released on February 12, 2024, representing the official price target for GE HealthCare Technologies Inc stock.
 Previously, the target price had yet another raise to $80, while Jefferies analysts kept a Hold rating on GEHC stock.
 On November 27, 2023, analysts decreased their price target for GEHC shares from 86 to 66.